openMetadataInitiative/openMINDS_documentation/docs/shared/contribution_guidelines.rst

 Contribution guidelines
 #######################

-The openMINDS metadata framework is an open-source project and contributions from the community are highly appreciated.
-You can contribute by providing feedback and making suggestions through our issue trackers, or creating pull request for fixing issues and new developments.
+The openMINDS metadata framework is an open-source project and welcomes contributions from the community.

+Contributions can take the form of modifications or extensions to different parts of the framework:

+- **modifications**: improvements to existing instances, schemas, or vocabularies
+- **extensions**: additions such as new instances, new schemas, or new schema modules (i.e., coherent sets of schemas following the openMINDS dependency rules)

+Contributions typically involve:

+- providing feedback or reporting issues via issue trackers
+- suggesting improvements or extensions
+- submitting pull requests for fixes or new developments

 .. note::

-   All contributions to the openMINDS framework should be a harassment-free!
-Please follow our `code of conduct <contribution_guidelines/code_of_conduct.html>`_ to guarantee an open and welcoming community environment.
+   All contributions to the openMINDS framework must be harassment-free.
+Please follow our `code of conduct`_ to ensure an open and welcoming community environment.

+The following sections provide detailed guidelines for contributing to specific parts of openMINDS.

 .. toctree::
    contribution_guidelines/code_of_conduct